Learn About LIHEAP in Mississippi

 To receive utility assistance, all candidates must submit an official application.
 This is the only way to determine whether they qualify for aid.
 Program qualifications and benefits vary between states, so it is important that Mississippi residents check their eligibility status during the application process.
 For more information about the program and to learn how to apply, continue reading the sections discussed below.

-Types of LIHEAP Energy Assistance in Mississippi
+Learn About Types of LIHEAP Energy Assistance in Mississippi

 Heating assistance and other forms of utility aid are provided by the Mississippi Department of Human Services, or MDHS.
 The state offers utility bill assistance for low income families through several types of aid programs for low-income renters and homeowners.
 All programs are contingent on an applicant’s income, residence type and household size.
 Applicants who meet the qualification may be eligible for one or both assistance programs.